moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 ## Permission required

 The user:
-- Has been granted as the app's admin on Control panel
+- Has been granted as the app's admin on Control Panel
 - Has been the memember of GitHub admin team

-If you do not satisfy the above requirements, ask someone in your team who has admin permissions on Control panel and GitHub to grant you the permissions.
+If you do not satisfy the above requirements, ask someone in your team who has admin permissions on Control Panel and GitHub to grant you the permissions.

 ## Context